 Muscular strength

 Muscular strength is the ability of a muscle to exert a maximal or near maximal force—or how much weight you can push, pull, or lift.
-Even though the PFT isn’t a true test of muscular strength, incorporating strength-building goals and workouts can help improve your performance during muscular endurance tests.
+Even though the PFT isn’t a true test of muscular strength, incorporating strength-building workouts can help improve your performance during muscular endurance tests.

 Muscular power